On the Search Menu, click Full Text Search (shortcut Ctrl+F), or click the button on the toolbar.

 The Full Text Search menu item searches for an arbitrary word or phrase.
 DBDOC's search mechanism makes it possible to quickly locate information in the DBDOC title, even if it hasn't been indexed.

 When you search for a word or phrase, all documents containing the word or phrase are listed in a Search Results dialog box (see Viewing search results).
 Within each document, all occurrences of the word or phrase are highlighted to stand out.
+If you like, you can change the search hit color.
 Use the Next Highlight button and the Previous Highlight button on the tool bar to step through all of the search hits in any document.
 If no search hits are found, you will see a dialog box similar to the following:

 This will appear to let you know that Hyperview was not able to get any hits that matched your search criteria.
 If you do not wish to see this dialog box each time then check the Don't show me this again option before clicking OK to dismiss the dialog.
 To reset this option so that the message appears again you can go to the View tab of the Options Menu and check the Reset to show all suppressed dialogs option.

-You may insert the operators OR, AND, NOT or NEAR between the words you want to search for, and you may use parentheses to group words in your search phrase.
+You may insert the operators OR, AND, or NOT (must be upper case) between the words you want to search for, and you may use parentheses to group words in your search phrase.

-Note that words using this font represent the search term exactly as you should type it.
+Note that words in square brackets, for example, [search term], represent the search term exactly as you should type it.

 Parentheses can be used to group terms together much in the same way as parentheses are used in logical expressions.